natural building

 As climate change intensifies, coastal communities face risks from sea level rise, erosion, and extreme weather.
 How can we make better decisions about where and how we build on the coast?
 One powerful answer lies in citizen science.This presentation introduces the Eastern Shore Citizen Science Coastal Monitoring Network (ESCOM), a community-driven initiative that equips local residents of Nova Scotia's Eastern Shore to collect and analyze coastal and climate data.
 With support from Dalhousie University, ESCOM empowers community members to monitor beach profiles, vegetation, precipitation, wave activity, and pollution—creating a growing dataset that supports more informed, locally grounded decisions.By linking community monitoring with risk governance and coastal management, this initiative represents a promising adaptation strategy.
 ESCOM is not only generating baseline data for understanding climate impacts, but also strengthening the collective capacity to respond to change.
 Local organizations, builders, and planners could access real-time, site-specific information to reduce vulnerability and make choices aligned with natural systems.This presentation will explore how citizen science data can guide sustainable design and development along dynamic shorelines.
 It will also offer insights into how similar community-based models can be replicated in other regions facing climate uncertainty.

-Andrew Crooks, Volunteer President, Halifax Tool Library
+Andrew Crooks, Volunteer President - Halifax Tool Library

-Andrew is the current volunteer president of the Halifax Tool Library and is deeply passionate about sharing tools and knowledge to empower people to build/repair/improve things in their lives.
+Andrew is the current volunteer president of the Halifax Tool Library and is deeply passionate about sharing tools and knowledge to empower people to build/repair/improve things in their lives

 A DIY construction learning journey and The Halifax Tool Library